p4wnsolo/p4wnsolo-joyterm/README.md

 * Run previous command(s) (like pressing the "Up" arrow key in Linux CLI)

-* Make some aliases to speed up entry of common commands
+* Add a few useful Linux [aliases](https://www.tecmint.com/create-alias-in-linux/) to speed up entry of common commands

 * Move command-entry area to very bottom of screen

-* (Priority #1) Have the script continue to read lines of text even after the last line was read (until the “X” key is pressed)
+* (**Priority #1**) Have the script continue to read lines of text even after the last line was read (until the “X” key is pressed)

-* (Priority #2) Have the command-entry area re-appear after no new lines in text file have been read for 2 or 3 seconds
+* (**Priority #2**) Have the command-entry area re-appear after no new lines in text file have been read for 2 or 3 seconds

 The purpose of this is to enable the user to input more text when a program pauses and asks for user input (such as Wifite and many other hacking programs for Linux)

-* Optional cool add-on:  Show a countdown / progress bar/line that fills from top of screen to bottom, to meet the command-entry area when it appears after X seconds of no more text output
+* Optional  add-on:  Show a countdown / progress bar/line that fills from top of screen to bottom, to meet the command-entry area when it appears after X seconds of no more text output

-* Add a few useful aliases

-### Done

-Add space character (” “) between A and Z in A-Z uppercase AND lowercase charsets

-Add space character to 0-9 charset

-## 👢 Run on Boot
+## 👢 How to Run `joyterm` on Boot

 To run this script on boot, just follow the steps below to add p4wnsolo-joyterm to Crontab as a new entry.